winjs-dev/winjs-docs/src/en/plugins/codeinspector.md

-# 页面开发提效工具
+# Page Development Efficiency Tool

 ![NPM Version](https://img.shields.io/npm/v/%40winner-fed%2Fplugin-code-inspector?style=flat-square&colorB=646cff)

-点击页面上的 DOM，它能够自动打开你的 IDE 并将光标定位到 DOM 对应的源代码位置。
+Click on any DOM element on the page, and it will automatically open your IDE and position the cursor to the source code location corresponding to that DOM element.

-## 开启方式
+## Setup

-1. 安装插件
+1. Install the plugin

 ::: code-group